varunkuntal/interview-mlops-engineer/README.md

 - Best Practices
 	- Modular and reusable code
 	- Testing the code
-- Manage environment with pyenv
+- Manage environment with pipenv
 - Adding Dependencies in requirements.txt
 - IaaS using Terraform on GCP
 - Host Application (Flask)